 The BISS High School Diploma is a two-year programme, primarily aimed at students aged 16 to 19.
-It leads to a qualification that is widely recognized by the world's leading universities since our school is accredited by the Council of International Schools (CIS), the Western Association of Schools and Colleges (WASC), the National Centre for Curriculum and Textbook Development (NCCT) and the Ministry of Education of China.
-The International Baccalaureate (IB) has also granted BISS authorization to offer the Primary Years Programme (PYP), Middle Years Programme (MYP) and the Diploma Programme (DP).
+It leads to a qualification that is widely recognized by the world's leading universities.
+The International Baccalaureate (IB) has granted BISS authorization to offer the Primary Years Programme (PYP), Middle Years Programme (MYP) and the Diploma Programme (DP).